Abigail’s Party (1977) dir. Mike Leigh

 w/ Henry G. Sanders, Kaycee Moore, Jack Drummond, Angela Burnett, Charles Bracy, Eugene Cherry

 Burnett’s stunning b+w debut, shot in Watts, earned him an MFA from the UC School of Film in L.A.
-Just google “killer of sheep images” and immediately you’ll recognize their stark beauty, their vitality.
-The plot, elliptical as it is, centers on a slaughterhouse worker named Stan (Sanders), his wife (Moore) and kids (Burnett, Drummond).
+Just google “killer of sheep images” and immediately you’ll recognize their stark beauty, their vitality; each still could be fine arts photography.
+The plot, elliptical as it is, centers on a slaughterhouse worker named Stan (Henry G. Sanders), his wife (Kaycee Moore) and kids (Burnett, Drummond).
 Film Comment critic Megan Ratner says nothing in Burnett’s early films is forced.
 He achieves a realism that “verges on stylization, the dialogue snatched from conversations apparently underway before the scene begins…Burnett is often compared to non-American filmmakers, but his cadences and rhythms are strictly homegrown, as indigenous as the gospel, soul, and blues on his soundtracks.”
 Burnett’s next films are My Brother’s Wedding (1983) and the more accessible To Sleep with Anger (1990) with Danny Glover.

 The Landlord (1970) dir.
 Hal Ashby